 Additional Adjustments for Enhanced Performance

-1. Frame Rate Limit: Set a frame rate cap to prevent GPU overheating and ensure stable performance.
-Match the frame rate limit to your monitor’s refresh rate (e.g., 60 FPS or 144 FPS).
+Frame Rate Limit: Limit the maximum frame rate to avoid GPU overheating and have stable performance.
+It is advisable to set the frame rate limit in accordance with your monitor’s refresh rate (for instance, 60 FPS or 144 FPS).

-2. Graphics Card Control Panel: Use your GPU’s control panel (NVIDIA Control Panel or AMD Radeon Settings) to adjust additional settings such as texture filtering, vertical sync (V-Sync), and power management mode for optimal performance.
+Graphics Card Control Panel: Well, the GPU’s control panel (NVIDIA Control Panel or AMD Radeon Settings) can be used to manipulate further settings including, but not limited to, texture filtering, vertical sync (V-Sync), and power management mode in order to achieve the best performance possible.

 Benchmarking and Testing